costoffreedom/costoffreedom-book/book/collective-memory/newpalmyra-and-the-free-bassel-campaign.md

-# "#NEWPALMYRA and the Free Bassel Campaign"
+# #NEWPALMYRA and the Free Bassel Campaign

 <p><em>Edited by [Patrick Deegan][3].</em></p>